 The hard capsule is an ideal pharmaceutical form for producing several types of products because it can function either as a simple edible package to deliver its coated particulate contents to the start of the GI tract or it can be converted by coating into a complex delivery system.
 The brittleness, hardness and flexibility of hard gel capsules impact their ability to be filled and to withstand variable storage conditions.

 The Capsule/Loop Tensile Rig measures the force required to split one half of a hard gel capsule.
 This allows manufacturers to investigate the effects of certain fillings on the capsule shell and identify changes that may impact their stability and long-term performance.

-Prior to testing, the filling of the capsule is removed and the empty shell is mounted to a separating rod fixture on the texture analyser.
+Prior to testing, the filling of the capsule is removed and the empty shell is mounted to a separating rod fixture on the texture analyzer.
 Vertical movement of the upper rod is then applied until the capsule is split apart, while the force required to do so is recorded.
-This test highlights three important parameters; elastic stiffness, tensile force and elongation at break point.
+This test highlights three important parameters; elastic stiffness, tensile force, and elongation at the breakpoint.
 A reduction in elastic stiffness and tensile strength occurs when capsules become softer and therefore show a tendency to fail.
 If the texture of a capsule is compromised, it may not be able to withstand handling and storage, resulting in fillings leaking from the capsule.

 Capsule/Loop Tensile Rig and typical comparative graphs